On the role of Allee effect and mass migration in survival and extinction of a species: Background and tools

-\end{remark} \begin{remark} By \cite[Corollary \Cor]{cf:Borrello}, the sufficient condition still holds if we consider systems with more general transition rates $\Gamma^k_{\eta(x),\eta(y)}(x,y)$ and $P^{k}_{\eta(x)}(x)$, not translation invariant.
-In this case there is stochastic order if Conditions (\ref{C+})--(\ref{C-}) (resp. (\ref{C+1})--(\ref{C-10}) if $N=1$) are satisfied for each pair of sites $(x,y)$ and configurations $\eta\leq \xi$ with $\eta(x)=\alpha$, $\eta(y)=\beta$, $\xi(x)=\gamma$, $\xi(y)=\delta$. \end{remark} Remark \ref{non_inv} will be used in some steps of the further proofs (for Theorems \ref{phasetransition1} and \ref{phasetransition2}), where in order to make a comparison with oriented percolation we will introduce systems with different transition rates in different space regions, so that they do not satisfy the hypothesis of Theorem \ref{cns}. \begin{definition} For a process $(\eta_t)_{t \geq 0}$ there is \emph{survival of the species} if
+Remark \ref{noninv} will be used in some steps of the further proofs (for Theorems~\ref{phasetransition1} and \ref{phasetransition2}), where in order to make a comparison with oriented percolation, we will introduce systems with different transition rates in different space regions, so that they do not satisfy the hypothesis of Theorem~\ref{cns}. \begin{definition} For a process $(\eta_t)_{t \geq0}$ there is \textit{survival of the species} if